Fredrik von Otter: Life and work

 After the resignation of Erik Gustaf Boström in 1900, Otter was offered the premiership by the king and formed a cabinet which would remain in office for two years.
 As Prime Minister he was responsible for carrying through the remodelling of the military system and the final abolition of the allotment system introduced by Charles XI more than 200 years earlier.
 In connection with the new military organization, a progressive taxation system was introduced.
 After the end of that parliamentary session in July 1902, Otter resigned and was succeeded by his predecessor Boström.

-The main reason for his resignation was the failure in the Riksdag of a proposed bill on voting rights.
-He spent his remaining years managing his estate at Trantorp outside Karlskrona.
+Personal life

+On 7 October 1863 in Stockholm, von Otter married Mathilda Dahlström (23 January 1841 – 24 June 1926), the daughter of county governor Jacob Axel Dahlström and Christina Hagerman.